When does the University College start?

 While all sections of the University College have a fall class and lab, only certain sections continue formally meeting in the spring to conduct a research project.
 All students in the University College, regardless of their section, remain in their housing assignments and are invited to participate in common events for the full academic year.

 How is the University College different from the Honors Program?

 The University College is open to all incoming first-year students.
-Admission is based on a short application and space available in the program.
+Admission is based on a short reservation form and availability in the program.
 The Honors Program is a selective program that offers an invitation to join the program with your admission packet.
 The Honors Program spans all four years of your undergraduate career, whereas participation in the University College Program is limited to your freshman year.
-However, both programs attract talented, highly motivated students and many University College students go on to self-nominate into the Honors Program at the end of their first year.
+However, both programs attract talented, highly motivated students.

 Do University College students take all of their courses together?

 No. University College students only take their selected University College seminar together.
 While some University College students may end up in some of the same classes, the majority of your classmates in other classes will be made up of various other first-year and upper-level students outside of the University College Program.

 Is the residence hall that houses the University College only for University College Students?

 No. While your roommate and floor mates in Anderson Hall will all be University College students, there are residents of other floors that are not enrolled in the University College Program.